Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

-In models A and B, we consider a spin-1/2 defect embedded in an environment with local magnetic order.
-Experiments have shown \cite{Grissionnanche2020,Boulanger2020,chen2021large} that magnons are not important for the thermal Hall effect, so we can treat the nearby spins as frozen.
+In models A and B, we consider a spin-1/2 defect embedded in an environment with local magnetic order (see Fig.~\ref{fig:mag}).
+Experiments have shown \cite{Grissonnanche2019, Grissionnanche2020,Boulanger2020,chen2021large} that magnons are not important for the thermal Hall effect, so we can treat the nearby spins as frozen.
 The primary coupling of the external magnetic field is via the Zeeman term, and so is independent of the orientation relative to the lattice.
 In the simpler model A, the coupling between the spin and phonons arises from the spin-orbit interactions, and depends upon the precise manner in which lattice and time-reversal symmetries are broken near the defect (as in the Rashba term on surfaces \cite{Duine15}).
-The spin-orbit interaction is not required for model B, when the magnetic order has a suitable non-coplanar structure near the impurity.
+The spin-orbit interaction is not required for model B, provided the magnetic order has a suitable non-coplanar structure near the impurity.
 The local non-coplanar order may be related to the spin glass behavior recently observed in pseudogap cuprates \cite{Julien19}.
-We show that such models lead to a side-jump thermal Hall effects, dependent upon a certain antisymmetric combinations of the spin-phonon couplings, and enhanced by the phonon lifetime.
-We also note that for a two-level model, the resonant skew-scattering mechanism in \refcite{sun2021} is absent, and resonant side jump is the dominating extrinsic effect.

 In model C, we consider a defect which consists of a ground state singlet ($\ell=0$), and an excited triplet ($\ell=1$) whose degeneracy is split by an orbital coupling to an external field (and so is strongly dependent upon the relative orientation of the field and the lattice).
-This model is very similar to the three-level model considered by Sun {\it et al.\/} \cite{sun2021}, who showed that resonant skew scattering can produce a thermal Hall conductivity independent of phonon-defect coupling, but only after accounting for interference between correlated defects.
-We compute the resonant side jump contribution of model C: we find this contribution does depend on the phonon-defect coupling, but it is a single-defect process.
+This model is similar to the three-level model considered by Sun {\it et al.\/} \cite{sun2021}.

-{\it Modified Kubo formula for the thermal Hall conductivity.} We will use the Kubo formula to calculate the thermal Hall conductivity.
-Unlike charge Hall conductivity which is well defined on its own, thermal Hall conductivity must be corrected by the energy magnetization \cite{CHR,QinPRL,Kapustin2021,Shi12}, and there is no systematic approach to computing the energy magnetization using the more intuitive Boltzmann equation \cite{Nagaosa2020}.
-The energy magnetization itself is not uniquely defined, but its derivative in the parameter space of Hamiltonians is.
-Therefore, the thermal Hall conductivity is a relative transport coefficient: to compute its value, we must start from a reference Hamiltonian and then integrate along a path in the parameter space that connects the reference Hamiltonian to the desired system.